DavidSilveraGabriel/Set-of-tools/README.md

 * Supports common image formats such as PNG, JPG, BMP, GIF, and TIFF, among others supported by Pillow.
 * Provides a user-friendly interface for simple image format conversions.

+### `LLM_Crawl4AI.ipynb`

+This Jupyter Notebook is designed to run in Google Colaboratory and provides a web crawling utility.

+* It utilizes the `crawl4ai` library to asynchronously crawl URLs found in a specified sitemap XML file.
+* Uses `httpx` for asynchronous HTTP requests to fetch the sitemap and web pages.
+* Employs `ipywidgets` to create an interactive UI within the Colab environment for configuring crawl parameters (sitemap URL, output file, concurrency, timeouts, content pruning settings).
+* Leverages `playwright` (installed within Colab) for browser automation if needed by `crawl4ai` for JavaScript rendering.
+* Processes the scraped HTML content, filters it based on word count and pruning density, and converts the relevant parts to Markdown format using `crawl4ai`'s built-in features.
+* Includes detailed logging to a file within the Colab environment for debugging purposes.
+* Manages the crawling process in a separate thread to keep the UI responsive.
+* Provides real-time progress updates and status messages via the UI.
+* Automatically triggers a file download in the browser upon successful completion.

 ### `requirements.txt`

-This file lists all the Python dependencies required for running the applications in this repository.
-It includes libraries for:
+This file lists all the Python dependencies required for running the Python script applications (`.py` files) in this repository.
+It includes libraries primarily for:

 * Image processing: `Pillow`, `opencv-python`, `scikit-image`, `imageio`
 * SVG manipulation: `svgwrite`, `svglib`
 * Numerical computation: `numpy`, `scipy`
 * Machine learning (for background removal): `torch`, `torchvision`, `torchaudio`
-* User interface: `tkinter`, `ttkthemes` (if used, though not explicitly listed in your provided `requirements.txt`)
+* User interface: `tkinter` (Note: `ttkthemes` might be used but isn't explicitly listed in the base `requirements.txt`)
-* General utilities: `os`, `platform`, `logging`, etc.
+* General utilities: `os`, `platform`, `logging`, etc. (implicitly used)

-* Other dependencies as needed by the libraries above.
+**Note:** The `LLM_Crawl4AI.ipynb` notebook has its own dependencies (`crawl4ai`, `httpx`, `ipywidgets`, `playwright`, etc.) which are installed directly within the Google Colab environment when running the notebook's setup cell.
+They are not listed in this `requirements.txt` file.

 ## Contributing